 The claims process can be lengthy.
-Some benefits claims can take from 3-5 months to be decided on.
-The good news is, you can help speed things up by pulling together specific information and documents in advance.
+It can take three to five months before you hear a decision about your claim.
+The good news is, you can help speed things up by gathering specific information in advance.
 Try to have the following items ready:

 - Social Security Number (SSN) and proof of age (your birth certificate is best).

 - Detailed information (name, address, phone number, dates) about every doctor, case worker, and care facility (hospital, clinic), that has treated you during the course of your disability or illness.